dustyroom-studio/quibli-doc/_docs/cloud2d-shader.md

 _Cloud2D_ shader is an easy and flexible way to add the clouds to your scene.
 It works with 2D planes, or quads, and it works regardless of whether you have the skybox or not.
 The shader is applied to 2D objects like Quads.
 You can see _Cloud2D_ in action in the [City](../demo-scenes/#city-scene) demo scene and as a decorative clouds in the [Sample Scene with Quibli](../demo-scenes/#sample-scene-with-quibli).

-This shader is a on a bit more experimental side.
+This shader is on a bit more experimental side.
 Although this is a 2D effect, it still uses a lot of processing, specifically it works a lot with transparency, which can be hungry for the resources.
 Please, count that when creating the clouds: it is better for the performance to have one big cloud than a dozen of small ones.
 {: .notice--warning}

 ![Quibli Cloud2D Shader Interface](../assets/images/manual_images/quibli_cloud2d_shader_interface.png)